donbonifacio/blog/content/post/leveling-up-developers.md

 # What makes a top performer?

-From _my_ observations and experiences I started to register what _I_ consider to be a list of skills and traits that top performers share.
+From _my_ observations and experiences I started to register what _I_ consider to be a list of skills and practices that top performers share.
 I try to have a practical [training plan](/post/quarterly-training-plan/) to suggest.
+But I also focus on day to day common tasks and how to improve them.

+Most of
-Most of these things are debatable and depend on the environment and on people themselves.
+these things are debatable and depend on the environment, project and on people themselves.
 But it does foster debate and acts as a starting point.

 ## Communication and Collaboration